Are you ready to crush your goals? Then keep reading for seven simple tips for setting and attaining your goals this year!

 I rewrite my marketing plan each year.
 There, I evaluate past successes or areas where I fell short and devise a plan for reaching new goals in the coming year.
 I highly recommend this process.
 It can be very revealing and enlightening.

-But, how do you know that your goals are realistic and attainable?
+But how do you know that your goals are realistic and attainable?
 Here are seven helpful strategies for setting and attaining your goals this year!

 1) First and foremost, write it down!

 You will never be able to hold yourself accountable if you can’t refer back to your original goals.
 So grab a pen and start jotting down ideas.
 You can always organize your thoughts on the computer later.
 Writing ideas and goals down will help you think through the process and gain insight into what it will take to accomplish the goals you have in mind.